ThemeMountain/docs/source/_sartre/getting-started/introduction.blade.md

 ## Framework

-The product is built using our own [Pine Email Framework](https://thememountain.github.io/pine/1.0.1).
+The product is built using our own [Acorn Email Framework](https://thememountain.github.io/acorn/).

 If you want to customise layouts, change columns, or do anything that affects structure, besides HTML knowledge we strongly suggest you first read the framework documentation.